ENGLISH PRONUNCIATION EXERCISES

 Sometimes, people do half an hour, or an hour of practise but they have stopped focusing, and are simply repeating what has been said without checking or being mindful of their pronunciation.
 This is time wasted and will not help them improve their pronunciation and the sound of their English accent.

-But remember, focusing on your English pronunciation exercises once a week is not enough to make improvements – nothing will change!
+Remember, focusing on your English pronunciation exercises once a week is not enough to make improvements – nothing will change!
 Even twice a week won’t help much.
 You really need to aim to practice daily, and if not daily, at least every 2nd day!

 Remember you don’t need to sit in front of your computer to practice.
 Quite the opposite is true.
 You can practice anytime – with any English, at home or in the office, walking to the train station – literally any time is a great time!